This website is run by the Newcastle Independents.

 A cookie is a tiny text file that is stored on your computer.
 This technology is used to track the patterns of behaviour of visitors to websites.
 This can include using this "cookie" file which would be stored on your computer.
 You can usually modify your browser to prevent this happening.
 We may store the internet address you connect to our computer with, the time and date you connected, browser information and the pages you visited.
 This information is used only to provide us with a broad statistical breakdown of our site usage and to monitor site security.

 IP addresses and Statistics

-The Newcastle upon Tyne Community First Party website does not automatically capture or store personal information, other than logging the user’s IP Address or the location of your computer or network on the Internet, for systems administration and troubleshooting purposes.
+The Newcastle Independents website does not automatically capture or store personal information, other than logging the user’s IP Address or the location of your computer or network on the Internet, for systems administration and troubleshooting purposes.
 We also use IP addresses in the aggregate to track which pages people visit in order to improve the quality of the site.

 Links to other sites

 Our website contains links to other sites and servers.
 We are not responsible for the privacy practices or the content of such websites.